tbonne/photoID_multinomial/README.md

 ### Code:

  In this paper we used brms to build and run a multilevel multinomial model to create socio-spatial networks.
-Below is the general formula used:
+See [this link](https://github.com/tbonne/photoID_multinomial/blob/main/R/multinomial_code.Rmd) for more detailed code, but below is the general formula used:

   bf(y | trials(totsize) ~ 1 + (1|p|ID)) + multinomial()